 In the Detroit area, pest-control experts and city officials cite several factors to explain the uptick in rat reports.
 One is an increase in home foreclosures, which sometimes leads to a property being ill maintained, providing rat harbors.
 Also cited is a comparatively mild winter earlier this year, which, coincidentally, is also the Chinese Year of the Rat.

 An increase in sewer repair and, in some cities, building demolition drive rats out of those locations and they’re spotted, says Matheny of Elite Pest Management.
-A number of suburbs have signed on with Elite to battle rodents, and the company has set up a Web site, drrodent.com, to advise residents on rat-free living.
+A number of suburbs have signed on with Elite to battle rodents and the company set up a Web site to help advise residents on rat-free living.

 On the bright side, rats have an upside — a cute and clever reputation milked from selective breeding aimed at domestication.

 “They make great pets,” says Saginaw resident Sarah Paterson-Farrand, who breeds domesticated rats.
 “They compare more to a really tiny little dog than any other cage rodent like hamsters and gerbils.
 They’re very intelligent.
 You can teach them tricks.
 You can litter-train them to go potty in a litter box.
 They’ll come when called.
 They actually bond very strongly to people, where they want to be out and with you.”

 Paterson-Farrand links rats’ unsavory reputation to the “false information that they carried the plague.”

 “They didn’t cause the plague,” she says.
 “It was the fleas.
 But obviously a New York sewer rat is going to be different than 60 generations of a domesticated rat that’s been bred for a pet or laboratory.”